Manu-u58/SQL-Practice/README.md

 Each day includes a set of SQL problems (easy, medium, hard) along with solutions.

 ## 📂 Structure
-- Day01 → Contains Questions and Solutions for that day.
+- Day01 → Contains Questions and Solutions for that day(All types of JOINS <Inner Join , Left Join , Right Join , Full outer Join>.
 - README → Repository overview.

 ## 🎯 Goals